-1 Introduction
+1. Introduction

 The study of mechanical contact plays a crucial role in numerous natural and engineering systems.
 Some of these systems involve sliding motion, frictional resistance, lubrication and wear, while others operate exclusively in normal contact.
-In the former case, the interplay of mechanical deformation, chemistry, and thermal effects due to frictional heat generation and diffusion significantly influence the overall behavior of the interface [Blok, 1963, Bowden et al., 2001, Rice, 2006].
-This heat generation, coupled with intense shear deformation, can lead to phase transitions/transformations, recrystallization, and other metallurgical or chemical effects [Jacobson and Hogmark, 2009, Goldsby and Tullis, 2011, Yamashita et al., 2015], such as local welding/galling and abrasive or adhesive wear, depending on oxygen influx [Baydoun et al., 2020, Baydoun et al., 2022].
+In the former case, the interplay of mechanical deformation, chemistry, and thermal effects due to frictional heat generation and diffusion significantly influence the overall behavior of the interface [1-3].
+This heat generation, coupled with intense shear deformation, can lead to phase transitions/transformations, recrystallization, and other metallurgical or chemical effects [4-6], such as local welding/galling and abrasive or adhesive wear, depending on oxygen influx [7, 8].
 In the case of normal contact, frictional dissipation within the interface remains minimal.
 However, the nature of contact interfaces profoundly impacts their conductive properties for both heat and electric charge.

 In both natural and engineering systems, all surfaces exhibit roughness.
 As a result, at relatively light contact loads, the true contact area - formed by several intimately contacting "asperities" - is smaller than the apparent contact area between solids.
 Apart from other mechanical and physical properties, the contact area fraction and its morphology also dictate energy transfer through the contact interface.
-Since the contact area fraction evolves under increasing load[Archard, 1953, Archard, 1957, Greenwood and Williamson, 1966], the interface conductivity depends on this load as well.
+Since the contact area fraction evolves under increasing load [9-11], the interface conductivity depends on this load as well.

 Surface roughness can be described by its height distribution or its moments.
 In the simplest case, surfaces can be described as Gaussian, but in practice, most surfaces in contact exhibit an asymmetric height distribution due to wear or residual plastic deformations induced during contact, particularly after the running-in process.
 An example of this asymmetry is asphalt concrete, which, due to manufacturing techniques, inherently has relatively flat plateaus and deep valleys.
-Although height distribution or first moments of roughness are relevant parameters for specific applications, they do not adequately describe mechanical contact between rough surfaces, where the curvature of contacting "asperities" is of primary importance.
-Consequently, power spectral density (PSD) and its first moments represent the key parameters in describing the elastic contact of rough surfaces [Greenwood and Williamson, 1966, Nayak, 1971, Persson, 2001, Yastrebov et al., 2017].
+Although height distribution of roughness or its moments are relevant parameters for specific applications, they do not adequately describe mechanical contact between rough surfaces, where the curvature of contacting "asperities" is of primary importance.
+Consequently, power spectral density (PSD) and its moments represent the key parameters in describing the elastic contact of rough surfaces [11-14].

-Aligned with PSD-based models which provide a multi-scale representation of surface features, some authors proposed fractal models of surface roughness [Majumdar and Tien, 1990, Majumdar and Bhushan, 1991, Dodds and Robson, 1973], which, to some extent also ensure a suitable description of real rough surfaces in the framework of Archard's concept of "protuberances on protuberances on protuberances" [Archard, 1953] however the mechanical consistency of such models dealing with elasto-plastic contact remains questionable.
+Aligned with PSD-based models which provide a multiscale representation of surface features, some authors proposed fractal models of surface roughness [15-17], which, to some extent also ensure a suitable description of real rough surfaces in the framework of Archard's concept of "protuberances on protuberances on protuberances" [10] however the mechanical consistency of such models dealing with elasto-plastic contact remains questionable.